sean-huni/MyTaxiAPI/README.md

 ## Task 1
  * Write a new Controller for maintaining cars (CRUD).
    * Decide on your own how the methods should look like.
-   * Entity Car: Should have at least the following characteristics: license_plate, seat_count, convertible, rating, engine_type (electric, gas, ...)
+   * Entity Car: Should have at least the following characteristics: license_plate, seat_count, convertible, averageRating, engine_type (electric, gas, ...)
    * Entity Manufacturer: Decide on your own if you will use a new table or just a string column in the car table.
  * Extend the DriverController to enable drivers to select a car they are driving with.
  * Extend the DriverController to enable drivers to deselect a car.